How To Buy IPO Shares In Australia: A Beginner's Guide

 Before applying for an IPO, you must check the eligibility criteria.
 You can invest in an IPO if you meet the following conditions:

-4. How Do I Start Investing In An IPO Stock?
+4. How Do You Start Investing In IPO Stocks?

 Here are the steps to start trading IPOs: